wjl88/IDD-Fa18-Lab1/README.md

 **a.
 Is there computation in your device?
 Where is it?
 What do you think is happening inside the "computer?"**

+Yes, there is a battery charge controller IC

 **b.
 Are there sensors on your device?
 How do they work?
 How is the sensed information conveyed to other portions of the device?**

 There are internal sensors for the amount of potential in the battery to determine the state of charging.

 **c.
 How is the device powered?
 Is there any transformation or regulation of the power?
 How is that done?
 What voltages are used throughout the system?**

-The device is powered by mains (120 V, 60 Hz AC), there is a transformer and rectifier that drops the power to 5 V and
+The device is powered by mains (120 V, 60 Hz AC), there is a transformer and rectifier that drops the power to 5 V DC

 **d.
 Is information stored in your device?
 Where?
 How?**